Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 Does working as a phytotherapist (certified) meet your expectations and needs?
-Take the free and non-binding self-test now and find out whether you are on the right path with a course leading to a "school certificate".
+Take the free and non-binding self-test now and find out whether you are on the right path with a course in phytotherapy.

 Start